-Robert Peters is a landscape and still-life painter with a career spanning more than thirty-five years.
-He has participated in museum exhibitions such as the Prix de West, Quest for the West, Masters of the American West, Night of Artists and The West Select.
-Robert’s paintings have earned serious recognition by collectors, and several museums have included his paintings as part of their permanent collections.
-His work has steadily earned him the acceptance and recognition as one of America’s great landscape painters.
+Robert Peters is a landscape and still-life painter with a career spanning more than forty years.
+He has participated in museum exhibitions such as the Prix de West, Quest for the West, Masters of the American West, Night of Artists, and The West Select.
+Robert’s paintings have earned great acclaim, and several museums have included his paintings as part of their permanent collections.
+His work has steadily earned him acceptance and recognition as one of America’s notable landscape painters.

 At the start of his career, Robert worked for twelve years as a freelance illustrator represented in New York City.
 As a member of the Society of Illustrators, his award-winning paintings were featured on the covers of magazines such as US News and World Report.
-Robert created paintings for the national advertising campaigns of corporations such as 7UP, Mastercard, IBM, Audi, Intel, Revlon, TV Guide, and others.
-Robert’s illustration experience gave him solid foundation for his current work.
+Robert created paintings for the national advertising campaigns of corporations such as AT&T, 7UP, MasterCard, IBM, Microsoft, Intel, Audi, Canon, Motorola, Revlon, TV Guide, and others.
+Robert’s illustration experience gave him a solid foundation for his current work.

 Born in upstate New York and raised in Phoenix, Arizona Robert credits his early memories of the Southwestern deserts with sparking a passion for the outdoors.
 His extensive travels throughout the American West instilled a love for nature.
-Enthusiasm and respect for the natural world continues to be the driving force behind his landscape paintings.
+Enthusiasm and respect for the natural world continue to be the driving forces behind his landscape paintings.

-Robert’s life in the west included some time in Colorado where he and his wife, Nanette, raised and showed paint horses.
-After spending some years on the California coast, the couple and their two children have moved back home to the Arizona high country near Prescott.
+Robert’s life in the West also included some time in Colorado and the central coast of California, where he and his wife, Nanette, raised and showed paint horses.
+The couple and their two children have since moved back home to Arizona, near Prescott, where they reside today.